 By becoming a surveyor you will be making a valuable contribution to ensuring prevocational training in NSW is of a high standard.

 Steps to becoming a surveyor:

-- The Chair of the Prevocational Accreditation Committee will then assess your application and correspondence will be sent notifying you of the outcome.
+- The Chair of the Prevocational Accreditation Committee (PAC) will assess your application and HETI staff will contact you regarding the outcome.

-- If you are eligible HETI will send you the following documentation:
+- If you are eligible, HETI staff will send you the following documentation:

-- After successful completion of the Surveyor Training Exercises you will receive correspondence from HETI advising that you can participate in a survey as a trainee team member.
+- After submitting the certificates of completion you will receive correspondence from HETI advising that you can participate in a survey as a trainee surveyor.

 - When you have participated in your first survey as a trainee surveyor you will receive a letter confirming your position as a HETI prevocational accreditation surveyor.

 - You will need to participate in at least one more survey as a full team member within the first 12 months of being accredited.
 After that, you will be assigned to participate in at least one survey every two years.

 For information, please contact the HETI Accreditation Team at HETI-Accreditation@health.nsw.gov.au